Running Your App

 Local Development Server

 CodeIgniter 4 comes with a local development server, leveraging PHP’s built-in web server with CodeIgniter routing.
-You can use the serve script to launch it, with the following command line in the main directory:
+You can launch it, with the following command line in the main directory:

 This will launch the server and you can now view your application in your browser at http://localhost:8080.